muratkeremozcan/obs/vaulto/other/Quotes.md

 -   a test doesn't deliver value until it fails
 -   what you can avoid testing is more important than what you are testing
 -   forget the mistake, remember the lesson
+-   tests that don't give return on investment in terms of confidence
 -   We don't get to do naive UI e2e before there is confidence that the backend works.
 Better to use an API test client, closer to the backend code and deployments, vs our late UI e2e.
 At that point we need to be careful with test duplication, use minimal UI e2e & only fill in the gaps.
 There aren't too many test frameworks that support that test strategy..
 [Cypress.io](https://www.linkedin.com/company/cypress.io/) is one.
 *   Always look for opportunities to tweak what test is already existing as opposed to writing partially duplicated tests for new specs.
 The reason Cucumber / Gherkin is not great is this duplication; if every feature was mapped to a spec, there would be much duplication between the specs.
 What matters from a test perspective is the beginning state of a test; if reaching that state is common, then it is an opportunity for a test enhancement vs partial test duplication.
 At which point, the only caveat becomes the test duration for parallelization concerns.